Adrenal fatigue: Signs, symptoms and solutions

 In addition, probiotic foods such as miso or sauerkraut – with live cultures – can help to support the adrenals.

-A wide variety of nutritional supplements – particularly licorice root, selenium, magnesium, B-complex vitamins, vitamin C and D plus fish oil – can be beneficial for adrenal fatigue, as well as adaptogenic herbs such as ashwagandha and rhodiola rosea.
+A wide variety of nutritional supplements – particularly licorice root, selenium, magnesium, B-complex vitamins, vitamin C and D plus fish oil – can be beneficial for adrenal dysfunction, as well as adaptogenic herbs such as ashwagandha and rhodiola rosea.

 Finally, it is essential to find a way to naturally alleviate stress.
 Bofeedback, meditation, aromatherapy, massage, acupuncture and exercise can all be immensely helpful – and can help set you back on the path towards optimal adrenal function – and better health.